 The surface grammar misleads us.
 When properly formalized, the argument either isn't Modus Ponens, or the conclusion isn't what we think it is.

-Whether it's a genuine counterexample or reveals hidden assumptions, it deepens our understanding of logical reasoning.
+Whether counterexample or revelation, it deepens our understanding of reasoning.

 You might think this is just philosophers arguing about technicalities.
 But the implications are surprisingly far-reaching.